Middle-earth peoples: Orcs

-Orcs were a race first bred by Morgoth, which mostly lived in mountain caves and disliked sunlight.
-Many of them lived in the Misty Mountains while others lived in Mordor.
+Orcs are a race first bred by Morgoth, mostly living in mountain caves and disliking sunlight.
+Many of them live in the Misty Mountains, while others live in Mordor.
 They are also known as goblins.
-The Orcs were not created, since "evil cannot create, only corrupt" in Tolkien's philosophical perspective.
-One version of their origin, widely known in part due to its use in Peter Jackson's films, postulates that they were Elves who were corrupted and whose appearance was changed over time.
-However, Tolkien also wrote other accounts of their origin, in an attempt to resolve the dilemma of how they could be sentient and wholly evil.
+The Orcs are not created, since "evil cannot create, only corrupt" in Tolkien's philosophical perspective.
+One version of their origin postulates that they are Elves who are corrupted and whose appearance has changed over time.
+However, Tolkien wrote other accounts of their origin, in an attempt to resolve the dilemma of how they could be sentient and wholly evil.

-Sauron and Saruman the wizard bred an unusually large and powerful type of orc, the Uruk-hai.
-Although most orcs did not like the sun and could not bear to be in it, the Uruk-hai could stand daylight.
-Deformed half-orcs also existed, crossbred from Men and Orcs.
+Sauron and Saruman the wizard breeds an unusually large and powerful type of orc, the Uruk-hai.
+Although most orcs do not like the sun and could not bear to be in it, the Uruk-hai can stand daylight.
+Deformed half-orcs exist, crossbred from Men and Orcs.

-Goblins

 Tolkien uses the term "Goblin" mainly interchangeably with Orc, though sometimes in The Hobbit the term is exclusively used for the smaller sub-races of Orcs native to the Misty Mountains.

 Trolls

-Trolls were said to have been created by Morgoth "in mockery of" the Ents.
-They disliked the sun and some types like the three Trolls from The Hobbit turned to stone if exposed to sunlight.
-Trolls dwelt in the Misty Mountains as well as in Mordor.
-Sauron bred the Olog-hai: large, clever, and resistant to the sun.
+Trolls are said to have been created by Morgoth "in mockery of" the Ents.
+They dislike the sun, and some types, like the three Trolls from The Hobbit, turn to stone if exposed to sunlight.
+Trolls dwell in the Misty Mountains as well as in Mordor.
+Sauron breeds the Olog-hai: large, clever, and resistant to the sun.

 Barrow-wights

-Barrow-wights (from Middle English wight, a man) were dark spirits sent by the Witch-king of Angmar to possess and animate the bodies and bones of the former kings of the Dúnedain.
-These undead monsters haunted the Barrow-downs near Bree.
+Barrow-wights (from Middle English wight, a man) are dark spirits sent by the Witch-king of Angmar to possess and animate the bodies and bones of the former kings of the Dúnedain.
+These undead monsters haunt the Barrow-downs near Bree.

 Other beings

 Tom Bombadil

 Tom Bombadil does not belong to any of the peoples of Middle-earth; Tolkien calls him the spirit of the countryside.
-Unlike the other races, he is seemingly unaffected by the One Ring and appears to predate the Children of Ilúvatar (Elves and Men).
+Unlike the other races, he is seemingly unaffected by the One Ring and appears to have existed before the Children of Ilúvatar (Elves and Men).
 As to the nature of Bombadil, Tolkien himself said that some things should remain mysterious in any mythology, "especially if an explanation actually exists."
 Tom is also known as "The First", "Master Tom", "Old Tom", "Iarwain Ben-adar" (a Sindarin name meaning "The Oldest without a father").
 The Noldor call him "Orald" meaning "Very Old", Dwarves call him "Forn" (meaning: The Ancient).

 River-spirits

 Spirits of nature tied to rivers and waterways.
 Only two are mentioned by Tolkien: Goldberry, the wife of Tom Bombadil, and her mother the River-woman.
-It is unknown whether these beings were unique, part of a larger race, or a form of Maiar.
+It is unknown whether these beings are unique, part of a larger race, or a form of Maiar.

 Giants

-Giants other than Ents are referred to only a few times by Tolkien.
-Stone-giants of the Misty Mountains are briefly mentioned, being said to lob stones at Thorin and Company in The Hobbit.
+Giants (or Ettens) other than Ents are mentioned only a few times by Tolkien.
+Stone giants of the Misty Mountains are briefly mentioned, being said to lob stones at Thorin and Company in The Hobbit.